 Why this Co-Production Fund?

-While the war continues in Syria, voices of the Syrians affected by the war appear to be heard less, their stories told less and the suffering they have gone through remains greatly unseen.
+While the conflict is not ended in Syria, voices of the Syrians wherever they are affected by the war appear to be heard less, their stories told less and the suffering they have gone through remains greatly unseen.
 No matter how the political future of Syria will be shaped, wounds of the war will not heal quickly; the past shall not, and can’t be erased easily, and the present is still filled with ambiguity and uncertainty.

 Maybe we cannot change that now.